actnwit/shaderity-graph/src/types/README.md

 <br>

-## ConnectableInputSocketData
+## StandardInputSocketData

-Data for a socket that can be connected to a single ConnectableOutputSocket.
+Data for a socket that can be connected to a single StandardOutputSocket.

 |Name|Type|Description|Required|
 |:--|:--|:--|:--|